Apsis: Time of perihelion

 Orbital elements such as the time of perihelion passage are defined at the epoch chosen using an unperturbed two-body solution that does not account for the n-body problem.
 To get an accurate time of perihelion passage you need to use an epoch close to the perihelion passage.
 For example, using an epoch of 1996, Comet Hale–Bopp shows perihelion on 1 April 1997.
-Using an epoch of 2008 shows a less accurate perihelion date of 30 March 1997.
+Using an epoch of 2022 shows a less accurate perihelion date of 29 March 1997.
 Short-period comets can be even more sensitive to the epoch selected.
 Using an epoch of 2005 shows 101P/Chernykh coming to perihelion on 25 December 2005, but using an epoch of 2012 produces a less accurate unperturbed perihelion date of 20 January 2006.

 Numerical integration shows dwarf planet Eris will come to perihelion around December 2257.
-Using an epoch of 2021, which is 236 years early, less accurately shows Eris coming to perihelion in 2260.
+Using an epoch of 2025 less accurately shows Eris coming to perihelion in August 2257.

-4 Vesta comes to perihelion on 26 December 2021, but using a two-body solution at an epoch of July 2021 less accurately shows Vesta coming to perihelion on 25 December 2021.
+4 Vesta came to perihelion on 26 December 2021, but using a two-body solution at an epoch of July 2021 less accurately shows Vesta came to perihelion on 25 December 2021.